-Seeds or transplants must be free from pests, diseases, virus or viroid before bringing into the glasshouse.
+Seeds or transplants must be free from pests, diseases, viruses or viroids before bringing into the glasshouse.

-Always check and where possible audit the seed producer and transplant raisers regarding their biosecurity procedures and ensure the relevant procedures and paperwork is in place.
-Some resistant or tolerant cultivars are available and worth investigating especially if there is a particular issue on a nursery and the cultivar is acceptable to customers.
+Always check, and where possible audit, the seed producer and transplant raisers regarding their biosecurity procedures and ensure the relevant procedures and paperwork are in place.
+Some resistant or tolerant cultivars are available and worth investigating, especially if there is a particular issue on a nursery and the cultivar is acceptable to customers.